AI For Content Strategy & TikTok Pulling in Voters

 A number of pollies are adapting to the ever-changing media landscape by embracing podcasts, social media, and other non-traditional platforms to connect with younger audiences.
 Kamala Harris recently dropped by the wildly popular “Call Her Daddy” podcast, dishing out real talk with host Alex Cooper.
 From personal anecdotes to policy lowdowns, Harris proved she’s game for anything.
 But she’s definitely not the only one shaking things up.

 Donald Trump, the king of unconventional politics, joined TikTok – yes, the very platform he once threatened to ban.
 His debut post featured Ultimate Fighting Championship CEO Dana White (because why not?), where Trump said, “It’s my honour.”
 This sudden change of heart is interesting, especially considering his past concerns about TikTok’s Chinese parent company.
-It just goes to show how influential social media platforms like TikTok have become, even for politicians who initially opposed them.

 So are the local pollies swapping door-knocking for duets and policies for viral challenges?
 According to some, 2024 is the year of the social media campaign here too.